Business student

-Business student usually refers to a person who obtained a university degree in Business Administration.
+Business student usually refers to a person who is pursuing or has obtained a university degree in business studies.
 Graduates obtain degree in Business Administration typically with a major in general management, finance, accounting, marketing or strategy.
 Students graduating with such a degree frequently start their careers in the business world.
 Students may get business degrees at an undergraduate, graduate, or doctorate level.

 The US education systems awards bachelor's degrees after four years of university, which can be followed by the post graduate Master of Business Administration degree.
 The European system, after the Bologna process, recognizes the 3 years Bachelor degrees, which can be followed by the Master of Science/Arts degrees, after which one can obtain a post graduate Master of Business Administration degree.

-Types of Business Students
+Types

 Students can get business degrees at an undergraduate, graduate, or doctorate level.
 At an Undergraduate level, degrees are usually in management, finance, accounting, marketing, or strategy.
 Other degrees, such as supply chain management, operations, management information systems, and economics are also sometimes conspired business degrees.
-At a graduate level, students can earn a Masters in Business Administration.
+At a graduate level, students can earn a master's degree in Business Administration.